-Snacks and wine have become synonymous with the word quarantine for the last few months.
-Between virtual happy hours, virtual wine tastings, afternoon cocktail hours, and more, now is a perfect time to settle in for these quarantine wine pairing snacks.
+Snacks and wine have become synonymous with happy hours, wine tastings, afternoon cocktail hours, and more.
+And any day is the perfect time to settle in for these wine pairing snacks.

-While we may not know when quarantine will end, good wine can take your average quarantine snack and elevate it to above average almost instantly.
+While we may not know when quarantine will end, good wine can instantly elevate your average quarantine snack to above average.

 Grilled Cheese Sandwich

 Enjoy your grilled cheese with a cabernet sauvignon or a merlot as both pair perfectly with the cheddar on your sandwich.